AvePoint/cloud-api/docs/docs/services-and-features/insights/drives/drivePermissionsExport.md

 ## Request

-This section outlines the HTTP method and endpoint used to export drives permissions.
+This section outlines the HTTP method and endpoint used to export drive permissions.
 It provides a concise description of the action performed by the API call.

 | HTTP Method | Endpoint | Description |
 | --- | --- | --- |